Skip to main content

 The Seasonal Angle: When to Go and What to Order

-Galician goose barnacles (percebes) are the centrepiece of the traditional side of the menu, sourced from three specific locations: Roncudo en Corme, Laxe, and Cedeira.
-These are among the most prized barnacle-harvesting grounds on the Galician coast, and the provenance matters because barnacle quality varies sharply by season and by harvest site.
+Galician goose barnacles (percebes) are the centrepiece of the traditional side of the menu, sourced from three specific locations: Roncudo en Corme, Laxe, Cedeira.
+These are among the most prized barnacle-harvesting grounds on the Galician coast, the provenance matters because barnacle quality varies sharply by season and by harvest site.
 Winter and early spring typically produce the most intensely flavoured specimens, when cold Atlantic water drives the barnacles to feed more actively.
 If goose barnacles are a priority, those months give you the leading version of the dish.

 The smoked anchovies with Manchego cheese represent a different kind of seasonal consideration.
 Anchovies in Spain are traditionally cured in spring after the spring fishing season peaks, meaning preserved anchovy preparations tend to be at their leading in autumn and winter when the curing has had time to develop.
 The pairing with aged Manchego adds a fat and salt contrast that makes this one of the more direct flavour arguments on the menu: salt-cured fish against sharp aged sheep's milk cheese, with smoke as the bridge.
 The Michelin description specifically recommends this dish, which is as close to a guaranteed order as you get.